jupyter-on-openshift/lab-jupyter-notebooks-01/raneto/content/notebooks-01/02-creating-a-workspace.md

   --param NOTEBOOK_PASSWORD=$NOTEBOOK_PASSWORD
 ```

-This command is setup to prompt you for a password to secure access to the Jupyter Notebook workspace.
+This command will prompt you for a password to secure access to the Jupyter Notebook workspace.
 Enter the password you would like to use.

 Once the template has been processed and the deployment created, you should see output similar to: